How to test for backlight bleed

 - There is a distinct, sharp "flashlight" beam of light shooting from the bezel, rather than a soft cloud.

-Because backlight bleed is a hardware assembly issue, there is no software fix.
+Because true backlight bleed is usually a hardware assembly issue, software cannot repair the underlying light leakage, although brightness and ambient lighting changes can make it less noticeable.
 However, there are ways to mitigate it:

-- Lower your brightness: Nobody should use a monitor at 100% brightness in a dark room.
+- Lower your brightness: Avoid using a monitor at very high brightness for extended periods in a dark room.
+Lowering brightness to a comfortable level can reduce the visibility of bleed.
 Lowering the brightness to a comfortable 30-50% will drastically reduce the visibility of the bleed.

 - Add ambient lighting: Turning on a desk lamp or installing an LED bias light strip behind your monitor tricks your eyes into perceiving deeper blacks, making the bleed far less noticeable.